Jinjiang/vue-mark-display/README.md

 }
 ```

+because the component `<v-markshow>` will cover full screen size by default.

-We also provide a group of default styles for common HTML tags which you can overwrite freely.
+The component would automatically inject a group of default styles for common HTML tags.
+You can overwrite that styles freely.

-And you can overwite the default transition style on each slides:
+Also you can overwite the default transition style below on each slides:

 ```css
 .slide {